-The Company considers Dr. Philip Palmedo, Dr. Stephen Forman, Dr. Yun Yen, Gil Schwartzberg and Regina Brown to each be an "independent director," as defined under Nasdaq rules and by Rule 10-A-3 of the Exchange Act.
+The Company considers Dr. Stephen Forman, Dr. Yun Yen, Regina Brown, Dr. René Bernards, and Bas van der Baan to each be an "independent director", as defined under Nasdaq rules and by Rule 10-A-3 of the Exchange Act.